The Gurkhas in Borneo

-Britain, Malaya and other Commonwealth allies agreed to the formation of Malaysia largely response to the perceived threat of Maphilindo.
+Britain, Malaya and other Commonwealth allies agreed to the formation of Malaysia largely in response to the perceived threat of Maphilindo.
 It would comprise Malaya, Singapore, British-protected Borneo and possibly Brunei.
 Thus Malaysia would be large enough and powerful enough to protect its sovereignty and help maintain the balance of regional power.
-Malaysia was scheduled to formally come into existence on 31 August 1963, but was delayed in doing so until 16 September 1963.
-In the event, Brunei retained is quasi-independent status as a British protectorate, while Singapore would be ejected from Malaysia in 1965 because of growing ethnic, economic and political tensions.
+Malaysia was scheduled to come into existence on 31 August 1963, but was delayed in doing so until 16 September 1963.
+In the event, Brunei retained its quasi-independent status as a British protectorate, while Singapore would be ejected from Malaysia in 1965 because of growing ethnic, economic and political tensions.

 Claret missions primarily targeted zones in and around Indonesian bases and their supply routes.
 The Gurkhas and other British units were striking much deeper into enemy territory by the height of the Confrontation in 1965, sometimes up to 20,000 yards.
-One sizeable Claret mission of this time was ‘Operation Kingdom Come’.
-In early August 1965, Colonel ‘Nick’ Neill, commander of 2nd Battalion of the 2nd KEO Gurkhas, had formulated a plan that he outlined to a small audience at battalion HQ.
+One sizeable Claret mission at this time was ‘Operation Kingdom Come’.
+In early August 1965, Colonel ‘Nick’ Neill, commander of 2nd Battalion of the 2nd KEO Gurkhas, had formulated a plan that was outlined to a small audience at battalion HQ.
 Across the border, the Indonesians were using the River Sentimo to ferry men and supplies to a fairly sizeable base at the village of Babang Baba and Neill was determined their efforts should be disrupted.
 Three 2nd Gurkha companies and one SAS squadron were ordered to infiltrate enemy territory and make a series of river ambushes along a ten-mile front within five to seven miles of enemy territory.

 The company eventually entered a vast swamp, which Bullock vividly remembered wading into.
 ‘The feeling of going up to the thighs in a slush of brown water and decaying vegetation was always abysmal,’ he recalled.
-Thankfully, the Gurkhas reached firmer ground on an island and, telling the bulk of the men to rest up, the captain and a team of troops headed forward to make a reconnaissance.
+Thankfully, the Gurkhas reached firmer ground on an island and, telling most of the men to rest up, the captain and a team of troops headed forward to make a reconnaissance.
 They moved through more swamp towards some low hills that were, if Bullock’s map was correct, just east of the target.
-Although it was getting dark, he wanted to gain a more complete picture and so continued, eventually reaching a river.
+Although it was getting dark, he wanted to gain a more complete picture and so continued onwards, eventually reaching a river.
 Following it, the group came across a cleared jungle path.

 The men suddenly heard the sound of approaching voices and so dived into the undergrowth.
-A group of Ibans, local tribesmen, were walking down the path followed by a dog that soon picked up the scent of the Gurkhas and decided to make further investigation.
+A group of Ibans, local tribesmen, were walking down the path followed by a dog that soon picked up the scent of the hiding Gurkhas and decided to make further investigation.
 Fortunately, one of the Ibans issued a sharp command and the dog scampered off.
-When it was safe to do so, Bullock had one of his most agile men climb a tree to try and report back on his findings.
+When it was safe, Bullock had one of his most agile men climb a tree to try and report back on his findings.
 The young soldier reported they were about 100 yards south of Babang Baba.
 In poor light, it took Bullock and his men three hours to return to the main encampment.
 However, they knew they were in the right place and could proceed with their part of the operation.

 Death on the river